fredyouhanaie/espace/README.md

 rebar3 edoc
 ```

-* To generate the documentation that includes all the module functions:
+* To generate the documentation that includes all the module
+  functions, including the internal ones:
 ```
 rebar3 as dev edoc
 ```